adamcharnock/lightbus/docs/reference/configuration.md

   # Catch-all api config
   default:
+    # See 'API config'
     ... default config as above ...

   # Specific config for the 'marketing.analytics' API.
   # Use a different Redis instance for the high